OrensteinLab/PrimerDesigner/docs/PD-mul-Greedy.md

 ## Overview
 `PD-mul-Greedy` computes primer sets for **multiple non-homologous proteins** using an iterative greedy strategy.
 For each protein, the longest-path algorithm is applied, and if the selected primers cross-hybridize with any previously selected primers, they are removed from the graph and the process repeats.
-No Gurobi license is required.

 ## Input Format (Required)
 Create a text file where **each line** contains a protein name and its DNA coding sequence, separated by a **tab**: